SamyadeepSaha/miscellaneous/rust/rust.md

 scope, and privacy of paths.
 - **Paths** A way of naming an item, such as a struct, function, or module.

+## Crates and Modules

+Rust lets you split a package into multiple crates and a crate into modules so you can refer to items defined in one module from another module.
+You can do this by specifying absolute or relative paths.
+These paths can be brought into scope with a use statement so you can use a shorter path for multiple uses of the item in that scope.
+Module code is private by default, but you can make definitions public by adding the pub keyword.